Brightest Stars

 Read more: Betelgeuse is recovering from blowing its top

-So, the Great Dimming of Betelgeuse in 2019 was apparently caused by a cloud of hot gas expelled by the star that temporarily blocked some of the star’s light.
+So, the Great Dimming of Betelgeuse in 2019 was thought to be caused by a cloud of hot gas expelled by Betelgeuse that temporarily blocked some of the star’s light.

 3 views of star with expelled bright gas turning dark, 4th panel showing star partly blocked with large dark spot.